 Alnus Serrulata, Hazel Alder

-The purposes for this plan varies, which makes it an ideal plant for anyone's garden. ranging from 8 to 13 feet tall and 6 inches wide, the shrub like plant got its name from, Alnus Serrulata, from the worlds scientist.
-With its dark green leaves spreading from 2 - 4 inches wide and tiny toothed edges, the Alnus prefers wet areas where it protects the soil from erosion and balances the natural ecosystem its located in. while these plants take about a decade to fully grow and require about 5 feet to grow, there medical applications are nothing short of amazing.
+The purposes of this plan vary, which makes it an ideal plant for anyone's garden.
+Ranging from 8 to 13 feet tall and 6 inches wide, the shrub-like plant got its name from, Alnus Serrulata, from the worlds scientist.
+With its dark green leaves spreading from 2 - 4 inches full and small toothed edges, the Alnus prefers wet areas where it protects the soil from erosion and balances the natural ecosystem its located in.
+While these plants take about a decade to grow and require about 5 feet to grow sufficiently, their medical applications are nothing short of amazing.

-The bark from Alnus Serrulata is often times used as a remedy for diarrhea in both children and adults, cures a cough in the flu season, toothache relieve when needed, helps with birth contraction pains as well as just for making tea, which makes it a useful plant all around.
-The medical plant also treats Astringent, Diuretic, Emetic ophthalmic and other symptoms.
-Meanwhile, the Alnus Serrulata plant's natural environment is wet surroundings, they add beauty to each and every garden.
+The bark from Alnus Serrulata is often used as a remedy for diarrhea in both children and adults, cures a cough in the flu season, toothache relieve when needed, helps with birth contraction pains as well as just for making tea, which makes it a useful plant all around.
+The medicinal plant also treats Astringent, Diuretic, Emetic ophthalmic and other symptoms.
+Meanwhile, the Alnus Serrulata plant's natural environment is wet surroundings; they add beauty to every garden.
 Daily watering this plant is highly recommended but can be easily avoided if planted in wet areas.
-By choosing to add this magnificent plant to your garden makes your garden serve wider purposes, among nourishment an beauty you will have medical resources.
+By choosing to add this magnificent plant to your garden makes your garden serve broader purposes, among nourishment an beauty you will have medical resources.

-Being Monoecious, producing male and female plants, these forest-like shrub plants are able to reproduce themselves.
+Being Monoecious, producing male and female plants, these forest-like shrub plants can reproduce themselves.
 No replanting or buying more after purchase.
-Although this plant bares fruit-like cones, which is where the seeds grow, they are not for eating. adding to the elegance of your personal garden the Alnus comes from a large family of Betulaceae plants primarily in Florida and Texas.
-Once ordered, this plant comes with the roots contained perfectly, ready to be planted in any location you wish.
+Although this plant bares fruit-like cones, which is where the seeds grow, they are not for eating.
+Adding to the elegance of your garden the Alnus comes from a large family of Betulaceae plants primarily in Florida and Texas.
+Once ordered, this plant begins with the roots contained perfectly, ready to be planted in any location you wish.